opentensor/bittensor-subnet-template/contrib/CONTRIBUTING.md

 For a more detailed description of the review process, see the [Code Review Guidelines](CODE_REVIEW_DOCS.md).

-### Reporting Bugs

-This section guides you through submitting a bug report for Bittensor.
-Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

-When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://bit.ly/atom-bugfix-pr), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.

-#### Before Submitting A Bug Report

-* **Check the [debugging guide](./DEBUGGING.md).** You might be able to find the cause of the problem and fix things yourself.
-Most importantly, check if you can reproduce the problem in the latest version of Bittensor by updating to the latest Master branch changes.
-* **Check the [Discord Server](https://discord.gg/7wvFuPJZgq)** and ask in [#finney-issues](https://discord.com/channels/799672011265015819/1064247007688007800) or [#subnet-1-issues](https://discord.com/channels/799672011265015819/1096187495667998790).
-* **Determine which repository the problem should be reported in**: if it has to do with your ML model, then it's likely [Bittensor](https://github.com/opentensor/bittensor).
-If you are having problems with your emissions or Blockchain, then it is in [subtensor](https://github.com/opentensor/subtensor)

 #### How Do I Submit A (Good) Bug Report?

-Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-You can find Bittensor's issues [here](https://github.com/opentensor/bittensor/issues).
-After you've determined which repository ([Bittensor](https://github.com/opentensor/bittensor) or [subtensor](https://github.com/opentensor/subtensor)) your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://bit.ly/atom-bugfix-pr).
+Please track bugs as GitHub issues.

 Explain the problem and include additional details to help maintainers reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example, start by explaining how you started Bittensor, e.g. which command exactly you used in the terminal, or how you started Bittensor otherwise.
+For example, start by explaining how you started the application, e.g. which command exactly you used in the terminal, or how you started Bittensor otherwise.
 When listing steps, **don't just say what you did, but explain how you did it**.
-For example, if you ran Bittensor with a set of custom configs, explain if you used a config file or command line arguments.
+For example, if you ran with a set of custom configs, explain if you used a config file or command line arguments.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**